 Learn More: Mind Mapping Diagram

-The Collaborate window is a convenient facility that allows commentary to be made on elements without contaminating the notes with discussions that ultimately don't contribute to the integrity of the model.
-Modelers often place notes on diagrams or write questions in the element notes fields and these are distracting and must be removed when formal documentation is generated from the model.
-The Collaborate window allows a modeler to initiate a discussion and others to reply.
-It is a perfect way for discussing requirements.
+The Discuss & Review window is a convenient facility that allows commentary to be made on elements without contaminating the notes with discussions that ultimately don't contribute to the integrity of the model.
+Modelers often place notes on diagrams or write questions in the element Notes fields, and these are distracting and must be removed when formal documentation is generated from the model.
+The Discuss & Review window allows a modeler to initiate a discussion and others to reply.
+It is a perfect way to discuss Requirements.

 A Discussions summary window conveniently displays the Discussions for all elements in the repository.

 A Business Analyst will typically plan a workshop and define the approach, and if it is a structured interview a list of questions will be defined in advance of the workshop.
 A Document Artifact can be used as a place to store this information directly inside the model.
 A template could be specified for the document and the answers to structured or unstructured question recorded into the Document.
 Other model elements that exemplify some aspect of the workshop, such as topics of discussion, can be dragged into the document as links.